rdpunder/LSPS/README.md

 Folder: [05_MONTE_CARLO_Appendix_G](05_MONTE_CARLO_Appendix_G)

 ### Data
-The data are simulated under different DGPs:
+The data are simulated under different data generating processes (DGPs):
 * Normal(-0.2,1) and Normal(0.2,1) in the size experiment.
 * Normal(0,1) and Student-t(5) in the first two power experiments (**Figure G.2** and **G.4**).
 * Laplace(-1,1) and Laplace(1,1.1) in the final power experiment (**Figure G.6**).